 A chocolate pots de crème is a baked custard.
 We are whisking ingredients together, but not incorporating any air.
 So you get a thick, dense (in a good way), smooth consistency with no air bubbles to speak of.

-More French chocolate desserts
+More French chocolate dessert recipes

 - This Chocolate Ganache Tart has an easy, press-in crust made of ground nuts.